 An annual medieval festival in Belvès, held each summer, brings together locals and visitors alike.
 Hundreds of participants help celebrate the village’s colourful past.

 Belvès is in the middle of châteaux country, and nearby châteaux, such as Milandes – once home to Josephine Baker – Beynac, Castelnaud and Biron, have to be seen to be believed.
 There’s even one literally just a few doors down the road from us.

 Flying, ballooning and canoeing are all popular local activities.
-Ramblers and cyclists say they relish the challenge of Belvès’ hilltop location – and for runners, there’s even a 100km race each spring.
+Ramblers and cyclists say they relish the challenge of Belvès’ hilltop location.

 The quality of the local produce is what attracts many people to Belvès and the surrounding area.
-We run gourmet weekends out of season, from October to March, where you can discover wines and cheeses that remain a secret even within France.
+We run occasional gourmet weekends out of season, where you can discover wines and cheeses that remain a secret even within France.

 Find out more about all that’s going on in the area on the Périgord Noir Dordogne Valley tourism website.